nextlub programme

 Coatings & SuperlubricityRoom 3

 e-Drive Lubricants & Testing II14:00 Greater than the Sum of its Parts: Synergistic Effects between Comp.
-Chem. & Artificial Intelligence Towards the Digital Twin of Lubricants Marvin Tim Hoffmann, FUCHS Lubricants Germany GmbH
+Chem. & Artificial Intelligence Towards the Digital Twin of Lubricants Dr. Marvin Tim Hoffmann, FUCHS Lubricants Germany GmbH

 Full-scale EDU and DHT Testing Capabilities Used to Develop Next Generation e-Driveline Fluids Auke Faber, Lubrizol

-14:30 Digital Twinning Lubrication by the use of Operations Research – pratical application Bernd Görlach, ASC Görlach
+14:30 Digital Twinning Lubrication by the use of Operations Research – pratical application Dr. Bernd Görlach, ASC Görlach

 15:00 Digitalization & lubricant analyses – an efficient partnership Stefan Mitterer, OELCHECK GmbH